2008 Melbourne Storm season: NRL Under 20s

-For the first time since the formation of the NRL in 1998, every team fielded a team in the same second-tier competition, guaranteeing fans a high standard curtain raiser before every NRL game.
+For the first time since the formation of the NRL in 1998, every team fielded a team in the same second-tier competition the NRL Under-20s, guaranteeing fans a high standard curtain raiser before every NRL game.
 The National Youth Championships (known commercially as the Toyota Cup due to sponsorship from Toyota Australia) ran parallel to the NRL.
 Similar to the NRL, the NYC enforces a salary cap and puts a heavy focus on life outside football for the players.

 In the competition's inaugural season, Melbourne were coached by Brad Arthur finished in 13th position, failing to make the finals.
 Melbourne used 28 players across the season, with five players (Liam Foran, Sam Joe, Kevin Proctor, Joe Tomane, and Aiden Tolman) also making NRL appearances in 2008.